logicmonitor/lm_ruby/README.md

 - A ruby run time environment (Ruby version 1.9.3 or later)

 ##Overview
-This repository is not a complete set of scripts required to fully manage your LogicMonitor account, nor does it cover the full extend of the LogicMonitor API.
+This repository is not a complete set of scripts required to fully manage your LogicMonitor account, nor does it cover the full extent of the LogicMonitor API.
 Here's what we have so far.

 ####Upcoming features
 - For bulk addition of hosts, the ability to create host groups to an arbitrary depth as part of the addition.